Beware — fire dangers resulting from freezing weather

 Recently, Hutchinson and Wichita’s fire departments have had multiple electrical fires related to space heaters being used in homes.

-“We’ve had two fires here in the last three days,” explained HFD fire marshal, Tony Arpin. “and both of those we’re attributed to space heaters.”
+“We’ve had two fires here in the last three days,” explained Hutchinson Fire Department Fire Marshal Tony Arpin.
+“Both of those we’re attributed to space heaters.”

 Make sure to check your furnace’s exhaust

-Wichita Fire Department Battalion Chief Jose Ocadiz explained, “Ice can be a possible buildup if there’s been a lot of snow or rain and freezing temperatures, you know that rain is going to freeze up right away.”
+“Ice can be a possible buildup if there’s been a lot of snow or rain and freezing temperatures, you know that rain is going to freeze up right away,” Wichita Fire Department Battalion Chief Jose Ocadiz explained.

 “With the temperatures in the single digits and subfreezing, I just wanted to make them aware that this is just one of those things,” said Arpin.
 “It only takes three minutes to walk outside and look to make sure it’s not plugged up.”